 by the dbid argument.
 Omit dbid

-to remove the query from the current database.
+to remove the plan from the current database.
 This function operates

 as the pgpro_multiplan_unfreeze